 Whether viewed in emails or embedded on our web pages, videos are streamed by a third party company, including but not limited to YouTube.
-The third party video provider may set cookies on your browser to track user behavior.
+The third-party video provider may set cookies on your browser to track user behaviour.

 You may choose to supply feedback to the web service with or without identifying information, ie, your name, contact details, and any other information you choose to submit.

 Social media platforms (Twitter, LinkedIn and Facebook)